 The Company recognizes revenue when products are delivered and the customer takes ownership and assumes risk of loss, collection of the relevant receivable is probable, persuasive evidence of an arrangement exists and the sales price is fixed or determinable.
 The Company's Norco division sells food and supplies to franchisees on trade accounts under terms common in the industry.
-Food and supply revenue are recognized upon delivery of the product.
-Norco sales are reflected under the caption "Food and supply sales."
-Shipping and handling costs billed to customers are recognized as revenue.
+Food and supply sales revenues, including shipping and handling costs, are recognized upon delivery of the product.
+Revenue from restaurant sales is recognized when food and beverage products are sold.
+The Company reports revenue net of sales taxes collected from customers and remitted to governmental taxing authorities.

 Franchise revenue consists of income from license fees, royalties, and area development and foreign master license fees.
-License fees are recognized as income when there has been substantial performance under the agreement by both the franchisee and the Company.
+License fees are recognized as income when there has been substantial performance under the agreement by the Company.
 Domestic license fees are generally recognized at the time the restaurant is opened.
 Foreign master license fees are generally recognized upon execution of the agreement as all material services relating to the sale have been substantially performed by the Company and the fee has been collected.
 Royalties are recognized as income when earned.